okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 		path: reverseproxy.conf
 ```

-After then also creating the service, we can grab the minikube service url
+After then also creating the service, we can grab the minikube service url and use curl to get info on that request.